 A: Yes, I love weddings and personally photograph every event.
 Depending on the size of the wedding party, the number of guests and number of venue locations, I will likely bring along another industry professional photographer (not an assistant) to work alongside me for the day.
 This individual is often referred to within our industry as a "second shooter" and will help document the details of your wedding day.
 Working as a team, we are able to be more creative and flexible in capturing the emotional, memorable exchanges between individuals which happen spontaneously (and often on the periphery) without concern that something else is being missed.

 A: Always.
 My backup equipment includes professional quality Nikon camera bodies, lenses and lighting.
 I always have extra batteries and memory cards.
 As an industry professional photographer, any second shooter who joins me for the day would also follow those same standards.
 We do this for a living, and anticipate the odd mishap so you don't have to worry.

 A: Yes, I'm happy to travel for weddings anywhere.
 There is no travel fee for any wedding within 200 miles of Thomaston, Maine.
 If air travel or hotel stays are required for weddings outside that geographic area, I pass along the actual costs without any additional uplift or fee.

 Q: Will I be able to view my photographs online?

 A: Yes, along with your family and friends, you will be able to view your images and order prints online for one year.
 There is a link on the site to direct you to your event.

 Q: When will I receive the proofs of my wedding?

-A: You will receive online proofs with downloadable galleries within 6 weeks of your wedding during the slow season from December through April.
+A: You will receive online proofs with downloadable galleries within 1 week of your wedding.